 Duplicate Previously-Built Scene

-To save a little time on this method, we’re first going to duplicate the scene we used in Part 1 of this concept.
+To save a little time on this method, we’re first going to duplicate the scene we used in Part 1.
 That way, the question slide, the dial, and the timed layers (along with their functionality) are already there.
-As we say in training, “Make it great, then duplicate!”
+As we say in training, “Make it great, then duplicate! ”

 Create a “Start Timer” Button

-Note: You should Edit the existing trigger rather than adding a new trigger to the button to prevent the timer starting when the timeline of the slide starts.
+Tip: To prevent the timer from starting when the slide starts, you should edit the existing trigger rather than adding a new trigger to the button.
 If you choose to add a new trigger, be sure to delete the existing “Show layer when timeline starts” trigger.

 By design, an object with a Selected state will toggle from Normal to Selected when clicked and from Selected to Normal when clicked a second time (and so on).